-As we enter the weekend of Super Bowl Sunday, I thought it would be a great idea to have a Super Bowl of Classical Music.
-So, today will be a Super Bowl of Violin Concertos, Saturday will be a Super Bowl of Piano Concertos, and on Super Bowl Sunday we will have a Super Bowl of Symphonies.
+As we enter the weekend of Super Bowl Sunday, which will be on Feb.
+12, 2023, I thought it would be a great idea to have a Super Bowl of Classical Music.
+So, today will be a Super Bowl of Violin Concertos.

-The difference between these Super Bowls and the NFL’s Super Bowl, there will not be any loser in this game.
-All of the teams…errr…classical music I select on each day to be in the Classical Music Super Bowl will be masterpieces of the highest order.
-I bet you will root for them all. 🙂
+The difference between this Super Bowl and the NFL’s Super Bowl, there will not be any loser in this game.
+Both of these teams…errr…Violin Concertos will be masterpieces of the highest order.
+I bet you will root for both of them. 🙂

 Let’s get started.
 In today’s Super Bowl Violin Concertos competition, we have chosen the Felix Mendelssohn Violin Concerto vs the favorite, Pyotr Ilyich Tchaikovsky Violin Concerto.